 8. How fast can you recover your data in the event of a major incident?

 It’s all very well having all your data backed up, but if it takes a month to get it back in the event of a disaster (RTO) then you are going to struggle.
 Make sure the provider can courier a physical copy of the data to you should you suffer a disaster.
 If your data is sitting in a data centre on the other side of the world, this isn’t going to happen in a hurry!
 Products like Microsoft Azure can recover systems incredibly quickly - Jude explains here: https://resolve.co.uk/blog/article/ask-the-specialist-what-will-happen-to-my-business-in-a-disaster

 9. What happens if my internet stops working for any length of time?

 With any cloud backup solution, it is imperative that you still maintain an on premise backup.
 Whilst internet connections don’t often stop working for days on end, it does occasionally happen.
 You still need to protect your data against corruption or accidental deletion during this time and as long as your internet is offline, your cloud backup will not be protecting your data.

 10. Which product should you use?

 There are literally hundreds of cloud backup products out there, all with different functions and features, so the product you choose should reflect the infrastructure you are backing up.
-Here at Resolve, we recommend Resolve Veeam Cloud Backup for virtual infrastructure and Resolve Max Cloud Backup for none virtual, NAS and desktop solutions, but we will always discuss your needs and tailor a solution perfect for you.
-In fact, we currently have free cloud backup trails available, if you'd like to try it out here: https://resolve.co.uk/blog/article/free-cloud-backup-for-all
+At Resolve, we always recommend the cloud solution that best suits a business’s needs.
+With all our clients, we get to understand how the business works before making any recommendations.
+In fact, we currently have free cloud backup trials available, if you'd like to try it out here: https://resolve.co.uk/blog/article/free-cloud-backup-for-all